 I am often asked about how to prepare and send tracks for mixing by another engineer.
-Some mixers prefer to receive your direct sessions and others only want your audio files or stems in a certain file type.
-Regardless, you are still going to need to do a few things before formatting that will save you money and time as most of these processes will not be something your mixer considers part of mixing.
+Some mixers prefer to receive your project sessions and others only want your audio files or stems in a certain file type.
+Regardless, you are still going to need to do a few things before formatting that will save you time , and maybe money, as most of these processes will not be something your mixer considers part of mixing.
 And, hey, these tips aren't meant for those working with another mixer but are great M.O. for everyone.

 1. Send only the tracks you want to be mixed.
 Besides the many benefits of digital recording, one of the downsides is that we don't make decisions because we have seemingly uncapped amounts of storage.
-We keep multiple vocal takes or guitar solos, however, sorting through your takes is not considered part of the mixing process.
-Comping a final take is part of the production process and should not be left for the mixer to do, unless you are also hiring him to help produce.
+We keep multiple vocal takes or guitar solos or what ever arrangement decisions we don't make.
+However, sorting through your takes is not considered part of the mixing process.
+Comping a final take is part of the production process and should not be left for the mixer to do, unless you are also hiring them to help you with these decisions.

 2. Clean up your tracks.
-This means remove noises between parts like a vocalist moving/burping/drinking between lines.
-Sometimes you want to leave a vocalist's breathe for emotion, communicate that to the mixer.
+This means remove unwanted noises between performance parts.
+Sometimes you want to leave a vocalist's breathe for emotion or a guitarist or drummers noises, communicate that to the mixer.
 Other noises include improper edits that cause clicking, popping or other artifacts.
 Crossfading at edit points fixes most of this, but, a good measure of this is to hear if you can identify your edits with the track solo'd and your eyes closed.
 All these little things that may not be heard before mixing will most likely show up in the master after loads of compression has been added.

 Labeling your tracks clearly during recording will save you from having to rename mislabeled tracks later because most DAW's will automatically name and catalog your files according to your track titles.

 6. Track consolidation and export.
 It's at this point that I recommend making a copy of your entire project folder and from here renaming the new copy to work from.
 The many DAW's have different processes for performing a track consolidation task and call them different names but, in short, it is a process that takes all of your edits on a track and creates a continuous region/clip of your track.
-It is advised that you have all of your tracks start from the session start (0.0.00 or 1.1.00 depending on your DAW) so to ensure they will line up when being imported into another session.
+It is advised that you have all of your tracks start from the session start (begin all at the same exact point) so to ensure they will line up when being imported into another session.
 After you have consolidated/flattened your tracks, you can delete all of the unused regions/clips from your session and hard drive to free up space.
 DO NOT delete if you did not make a copy of your session before consolidation.
 When your tracks all start from the beginning of a session and are continuous to the end of the parts contained in that track, they are ready to export to a separate labeled folder for your mixer.

-Another useful tip is to separate your different instrument groups into labelled folder with in you master folder.
-Most mixers group like instruments together and since files end up alphabetized, it saves time for the engineer to import them in groups such as drums and percussion, keys, lead vocals, etc to easily sort them out within the DAW.
+Another useful practice is to separate your different instrument groups into labelled subfolders with in you master folder.
+Most mixers group like instruments together and use templates.
+Since files may end up alphabetized, it saves time for the engineer to import them in groups such as drums and percussion, keys, lead vocals, etc to easily sort them out within the DAW.
 Most engineers won't be upset if you don't take this extra step but they will certainly appreciate it when they don't have to sort through 100 tracks to group instruments.

 As I said before, these are good practices for any project whether you are sending them to another engineer, archiving or migrating to a different system.
 They will save your mixer time and expedite mix turn around.
 Most professionals are happy to guide you through this process if you are unsure.
 There are a ton of videos and materials online to help you navigate your software to help you consolidate your tracks, clean up your edits or just about any other process.
 If you have any questions about preparing or sending your tracks, or would like to hire me to mix for your, send me a message I'm happy to help.